torbjorndahlen/3scale-keycloak/README.md

 ## /api/protected [GET]
 Protected endpoint.
+Requires valid access token.

-If successful you should see
+If successful you should see in the log

 GET /api/protected
 Authorization: Bearer eyJhbGciO